 Here is the problem; the outer part of laminate cabinets (most of the time this is a product called melamine, which is a form of plastic) are created from a thin film.
 This film is bonded to the exterior surface of the pressed wood and it's created to be resistant to anything bonding to it.
 So you can see why primer is very important when trying to paint over the "film," which is practically plastic.

 If you have real wood cabinets, and you sand them a little to create a rough surface for the paint to stick to, you might be able to get away without using primer.
-But for real laminate cabinets, don't even think about not using primer.

-If I had really thought this through the second time I painted my cabinets, I would have used primer.
+If I had thought this through the second time I painted my cabinets, I would have used primer.
 I should have stuck with my gut and done the job right like I did the first time, even though it would have taken more time.

 Honestly, my cabinets have been OK without the primer, but not perfect.
 Let me share a few pictures.